brpapa/recursion-tree-visualizer/README.md

 ## Acknowledgements

-To position each node of the tree on a 2D plane in an aesthetically pleasing way, I implemented Reingold-Tilford's algorithm.
-Thanks to [Drawing Presentable Trees](https://llimllib.github.io/pymag-trees/#foot5) and [Improving Walker's Algorithm to Run in Linear Time](http://dirk.jivas.de/papers/buchheim02improving.pdf) articles.
+Thanks to [Drawing Presentable Trees](https://llimllib.github.io/pymag-trees/#foot5) and [Improving Walker's Algorithm to Run in Linear Time](http://dirk.jivas.de/papers/buchheim02improving.pdf) articles I implemented Reingold-Tilford's algorithm to position each node of the tree on a 2D plane in an aesthetically pleasing way.

-Thanks [CodeJar](https://medv.io/codejar/) for the lightweight code editor embedded in browser.

 ## Compatibility